BlancaUG/BlancaUG/README.md

 * **Blanca Unanue Gambra**

 ## Acknowledgments

-* Inspiration: we have been inspired by the introduction and explanation of the ```MetroNyan``` practice.
+* Inspiration: we have been inspired by the introduction and explanation of the ```MetroNyan``` practice, done by Emma Rollon and Jordi Petit.
 We have also taken some ideas to treat the modules from it (for example the relation beetween the modules).

-imatges -- issues --> añadir issue i arrastres al foto on posa write, set crea un link, el copies i enganxes en el readme